Material and Energy valorisation of waste in a Circular EconomyWebsite http://task36.ieabioenergy.com/

-Countries France, Germany, Italy, and Sweden
+Countries Australia, Germany, Italy, Norway, South Africa, Sweden, and USA

 Dr Inge Johansson

 [This Task was known as ‘Integrating Energy Recovery into Solid Waste Management Systems’ in the triennium 2016-2018]

 - Definition and Objective

 The composition of the waste generated all over the world varies due to local factors.
 However, most country statistics show that a significant proportion of their household, commercial and industrial waste is of biomass origin.
 For many IEA Bioenergy Technology Collaboration Programme (TCP) countries this is important, as the biogenic fraction of waste is regarded as renewable and included in their renewable energy targets

 In selecting methodologies to treat waste, decision makers have a number of needs: they want to achieve an efficient use of resources and for that aim a resource efficient waste management system including waste reduction, re-use and recycling is needed.
 They also want to do this cost effectively, without adding to environmental impacts and with carbon emissions in mind.
 Additionally, many countries require decision makers to observe a waste hierarchy in which actions to reduce, re-use and recycle waste take priority over recovery and stabilisation, with disposal only for those fractions left after treatment.